maheshdananjaya/1KVS/README.md

 # Running Experiments
  We typically start out experients from node-2 which is 10.1.1.2.
 You can do the following with the correct ip.

+- You can run experients from your machine or from 10.1.1.2.
+For exmaple you can fail-over throughut experiments like

 ```sh
 ssh 10.1.1.2
 cd 1KVS/scripts